tildetown/rodo/README.md

 Note: If you made an executable, remember to change the `rodo.rkt` part above to `rodo`

+# New things!

+Now the default directory and todo list file have better default permissions:

+* `rodo` is now license under AGPL3!
+* `~/.rodo/` is set to 700 by default
+* `~/.rodo/todo.txt` is set to 600 by default.

+# Todos

+- Update README so it's up to "technical writing standards"
+- Add color option to `config.rkt` file
+- Encrypt `todo.txt` file

 # Table of Contents

 * [Platforms](https://github.com/m455/rodo#platforms)